-The process was a little confusing — telling one person what I needed, being served by a teller who did most of the set-up, paying a third person at a cashiers desk, then returning to the teller to be given the actual SIM — but it all worked smoothly enough, and I had a working service within fifteen minutes.
+The process was a little confusing.
+I told one person what I needed, got served by a teller who did most of the setup, paid a third person at a cashiers desk, then returned to the teller to be given the actual SIM.
+It all worked smoothly enough, though, and I had a working service within fifteen minutes.

 Not everyone spoke English, but a different staff member stepped in to translate whenever necessary.

-I was asked for my passport, from which the teller copied my name and other details to use on the contract I needed to sign.
+The teller asked for my passport, then copied my name and other details to use on the contract I needed to sign.